-The Company operates a single business model under which it collects contractual cash flows related to a portfolio of auto lease assets.
+The Company operates a single business model under which it collects contractual cash flows related to a portfolio of auto lease vehicles.
 The collection relates primarily to amounts due to the Company in respect of principal and interest from the Lease Assets.

-Regarding the expected credit loss model under IFRS 9, a provision for expected credit losses over the lifetime of the lease receivables was recognised in the prior year Financial statements which were the Company's first Financial statements.
-As a basis, the cumulative defaulted Lease Assets in the amount of CHF 1,141,316 were considered.
-In relation to the total Lease Assets (initial balance plus replenishments over the time period covered), a gross loss ratio of 0.23% resulted.
-This gross loss ratio was applied on the receivables which resulted in a provision of CHF 1,756 in 2018.
-During the year under review, no events took place which would materially impact the recoverability of the receivables and, therefore, the expected credit loss provision of CHF 1,756 which has been maintained.
+Regarding the expected credit loss model under IFRS 9, a provision for expected credit losses over the lifetime of the lease receivables needs to be recognised.
+As a basis, the cumulative defaulted Lease Assets in the amount of CHF 1,407,309 needs to be considered.
+In relation to the total Lease Assets (initial balance plus replenishments over the time period covered), a gross loss ratio of 0.23% results.
+This gross loss ratio is then applied on the receivables which results in a provision of CHF 2,396.